“We want to be at the top of our industry. When people think of our market, we need to be the first brand they think of. How do we do that?”

 THERE YOU GO

 It’s simple.
 Content marketing relies on content.
 Consider it the key to firing up your content marketing machine.
-Consider it the key to unlocking the brand awareness, the domain authority, the thought leadership, and all the other buzzwords.
+Consider it the key to unlocking brand awareness, domain authority, thought leadership, and all the other buzzwords.
 It’s a priority, and it should be treated as such.
 I’m not telling you to bang off an eBook, I’m asking you to produce something and give content marketing a chance.
 There are no excuses.